YuriDevTeam/MilkyWay3-Public/README.md

 We recommend following our account on Twitter to receive the latest version information.

+### Future Updates

+We are going to maintain this package up to the last minor update of iOS 15.

+However, in the event of unforeseen problems caused by a major update released by Apple, there may be times when it is slow or impossible to provide updates.

+In most cases, the problem is not that big a deal, but we value the user's choice most of all.

+We hope you will think twice before buying this package.

 ### Refund Policy

 **Wrong purchase/Change of mind**

 Due to the impossibility of us investigating these reasons, we are unable to offer refunds for these reasons.